Station 8

 Frequently Asked Questions

-What is the average Hyrox wall ball time?
+How high is the Hyrox wall ball target?